Why You Should Pay Attention to Gum Recession

 Roswell gum treatment is available to treat your gum recession.
 Receding gums are not something to be cured…repaired…yes!

 There’s a health and cosmetic benefit to gum recession treatment.
-Your Roswell cosmetic dentist can use ato lengthen your tooth crown and improve your gum health and your smile.
+Your Roswell cosmetic dentist can use a periodontal surgery procedure to lengthen your tooth crown and improve your gum health and your smile.

 The important repair for gum recession is to restore tissue health.
 This helps stop the progression of gum disease if it has developed.

 The risk and impact of bacteria is a primary concern too.
-Deep cleanings () will support the aesthetic procedures to help assure that your damaged gum tissue isn’t worsening.
+Deep cleanings (scaling and root planing) will support the aesthetic procedures to help assure that your damaged gum tissue isn’t worsening.

 Maintaining a healthy lifestyle, including your diet, can also help restore your gum health.
 Gentle brushing and flossing plus the use of a softer toothbrush is beneficial for avoiding future gum damage.